nkinnan/esphome-pace-bms/README.md

   protocol_version: 0x20
   battery_chemistry: 0x4A
 ```
-* **address:** This is the address of your BMS, set with the DIP switches on the front next to the RS232 and RS485 ports.  **Important:** If you change the value set with the DIP switches you'll need to reset the BMS for the new setting to take effect.
+* **address:** This is the address of your BMS, set with the DIP switches on the front next to the RS232 and RS485 ports.  **Important:** If you change the value of the DIP switches, you'll need to reset the BMS for the new address to take effect.
 Either by flipping the breaker, or using a push-pin to depress the recessed reset button.
+The most common address values are 0 and 1, unless your battery packs are daisy chained, which is not currently supported by this component.
 * **uart_id:** The ID of the UART you configured.
-This component currently requires one UART per BMS, though I'm considering a design change that would allow it to read "daisy chained" BMSes.
+This component currently requires one UART per BMS, though I'm considering a design change that would allow it to read "daisy chained" BMSes in the future.
 * **flow_control_pin:** If using RS232 this setting should be omitted.
 If using RS485, this is required to be set as it controls the direction of communication on the RS485 bus.
 It should be connected to *both* the **DE** (Driver Output Enable) and **R̅E̅** (Receiver Output Enable, active low) pins on the RS485 adapter / breakout board.
 * **update_interval:** How often to query the BMS and publish whatever updated values are read back.
-What queries are sent to the BMS is determined by what values you have requested in the rest of your configuration.
+What queries are sent to the BMS is determined by what values you have requested to be published in the rest of your configuration.
 * **request_throttle:** Minimum interval between sending requests to the BMS.
 Increasing this may help if your BMS "locks up" after a while, it's probably getting overwhelmed.
 * **response_timeout:** Maximum time to wait for a response before "giving up" and sending the next.
 Increasing this may help if your BMS "locks up" after a while, it's probably getting overwhelmed.
 * **protocol_commandset, protocol_variant, protocol_version,** and **battery_chemistry:**